Table of contents

 - Muscle weakness affecting an arm, a leg, neck, or diaphragm

 Depending on the first symptoms observed, the condition can be further divided into subcategories.
 When symptoms first begin in the arms or legs, it is known as “limb onset” ALS.
 If the first indications are speech or swallowing problems, it is referred to as “bulbar onset” ALS.

 ALS progresses differently in different individuals.
 However, in all cases, muscle weakness and atrophy spread to other parts of the body until functioning becomes difficult.
 People with advanced stages of the disease will eventually not be able to stand, walk or use their limbs and swallowing, speaking, and breathing may become difficult.

-The average survival time of the patient is about three to five years from the onset of the disease, however, 10-20 percent of patients can survive for a longer duration.
+The average survival time of the patient is about three to five years from the onset of the disease; however, 10-20 percent of patients living with ALS can survive for a longer duration.

 Physical examination: In most cases, increasing muscle weakness, muscle atrophy, or even muscle twitches lead patients to a doctor for the first time.
 It should be noted that muscle twitches alone almost always represent benign fasciculations.
 At first, the symptoms can appear anywhere on the body.
 During the examination, the simultaneous appearance of signs of flaccid and spastic paralysis reinforces the suspicion of the diagnosis of ALS.